2023 Solar Incentives Guide for Pepperell, MA - Tax Credits & Rebates

 - Rebates: Rebates, or cash back after a purchase, are usually applied before any solar tax credits are calculated.
 These rebates can be given by your local utility company, by your state or by your county.

 - Tax Credits: Different from tax deductions, tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the government.

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
-Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
-This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems with the new act.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+Under the new program, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 may be eligible for a 30% tax credit.
+This percentage will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.

 Click here to learn more about the new Inflation Reduction Act.
-The easiest way to learn more about how the new Clean Energy Credit will apply to you is to talk with your local Pepperell solar panel installation expert.
+Your local Pepperell solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

 Some solar incentives may be provided by state and local governments.
 Like with federal incentives, these may include tax credits, rebates and more.
 Incentives might be provided by the state of Massachusetts, or by your county or municipality.
 Some incentives may be available for only a limited time, while others are ongoing.